-- (1) The table does not include grants to family members or spouses of the NEOs.
-For a description of shares beneficially owned by the NEOs, please refer to "Ownership of Certain Beneficial Owners and Management," below. - (2) The stock option and restricted stock awards were granted in accordance with Mr. Lebda's 2017 employment agreement and their vesting and other terms and conditions are described below under the Employment Agreements and Arrangements section. - (3) The performance based nonqualified stock option was made in accordance with Mr. Lebda's 2017 employment agreement and has both time and performance based vesting conditions.
-The "Target Shares" for this option grant is 13,163 shares.
-Shares will become "Performance Vested" if the volume weighted average closing per share price of the Company's common stock ("VWAP") in any fiscal quarter (measured during the final 30 trading days in each fiscal quarter) commencing with the second fiscal quarter of 2018 through the first fiscal quarter of 2022 exceeds \$378.95 (the "Base Price") based on the following schedule: (i) if VWAP Increase over Base Price is less than 41%, 0% of Target Shares will Performance Vest; (ii) if VWAP Increase over Base Price is 41%, 33% of Target Shares (i.e., 4,344 shares) will Performance Vest; (iii) if VWAP Increase over Base Price is 61%, 67% of Target Shares (i.e., 8,819 shares) will Performance Vest; (iv) if VWAP Increase over Base Price is 81%, 100% of Target Shares (i.e., 13,613 shares) will Performance Vest; (v) if VWAP Increase over Base Price is 101%, 133% of Target Shares (i.e., 17,507 shares) will Performance Vest; and (vi) if VWAP Increase over Base Price is 121% or greater, 167% of Target Shares (i.e., 21,982 shares) will Performance Vest, Linear interpolation of vesting applies if the VWAP increases over Base Price is between 41% and 121%.
-The maximum number of shares that may Performance Vest is 21,982 shares.
-Shares which are Performance Vested will become vested and exercisable on March 31, 2022 if Mr. Lebda's service has not previously terminated.
-Shares that do not become Performance Vested shall be forfeited without consideration.
-Similarly, if before March 31, 2022 Mr. Lebda's service is terminated for cause or he resigns without good reason, then any then unvested portion of the Performance Option shall be forfeited without consideration.
-After termination of Mr. Lebda's service, any then vested portion of the Performance Option shall generally remain exercisable until the earlier of (i) the expiration of the 12month period following such termination of service, (ii) the date of a change of control of the Company if the Performance Option is not being assumed, replaced, substituted for or otherwise continued after the change of control, or (iii) February 16, 2028.
-If there is a change of control of the Company, or if Mr. Lebda's service is terminated either due to his death or disability, or by us without cause, or by Mr. Lebda for good reason, then the performance based nonqualified stock option can become partially or fully vested on an accelerated basis based on the measurement of the stock price based performance goals under the applicable circumstances and the deemed satisfaction of time based vesting conditions.
+The table does not include grants to any family members or spouse of Mr. Lebda.
+For a description of shares beneficially owned by the NEOs, please refer to "Ownership of Certain Beneficial Owners and Management," below.

+(1) The performance based nonqualified stock option ("Performance Option") has both time and performance based vesting conditions.
+The "Target Shares" for this option grant is 16,247 shares.
+Shares will become "Performance Vested" if the volume weighted average closing per share price of the Company's common stock ("VWAP") in any fiscal quarter (measured during the final 30 trading days in each fiscal quarter) commencing with the second fiscal quarter of 2019 through the first fiscal quarter of 2023 exceeds \$308.96 (the "Base Price") based on the following schedule: (i) if VWAP Increase over Base Price is less than 41%, 0% of Target Shares will Performance Vest; (ii) if VWAP Increase over Base Price is 41%, 33% of Target Shares (i.e., 5,362 shares) will Performance Vest; (iii) if VWAP Increase over Base Price is 61%, 67% of Target Shares (i.e., 10,885 shares) will Performance Vest; (iv) if VWAP Increase over Base Price is 81%, 100% of Target Shares (i.e., 16,247 shares) will Performance Vest; (v) if VWAP Increase over Base Price is 101%, 134% of Target Shares (i.e., 21,771 shares) will Performance Vest; and (vi) if VWAP Increase over Base Price is 121% or greater, 167% of Target Shares (i.e., 27,132 shares) will Performance Vest.
+Linear interpolation of vesting applies if the VWAP increases over Base Price is between 41% and 121%.
+The maximum number of shares that may Performance Vest is 27,132 shares.
+Shares which are Performance Vested will become vested and exercisable on March 31, 2023 if Mr. Lebda's service has not previously terminated.
+Shares that do not become Performance Vested will be forfeited without consideration.
+Similarly, if before March 31, 2023 if Mr. Lebda's service is terminated for cause or he resigns without good reason, then any then unvested portion of the Performance Option will be forfeited without consideration.
+After termination of Mr. Lebda's service, any then vested portion of the Performance Option will generally remain exercisable until the earlier of (i) the expiration of the 12-month period following such termination of service, (ii) the date of a change of control of the Company if the Performance Option is not being assumed, replaced, substituted for or otherwise continued after the change of control, or (iii) February 14, 2029.
+If there is a change of control of the Company, or if Mr. Lebda's service is terminated either due to his death or disability, or by the Company without cause, or by Mr. Lebda for good reason, then the performance based nonqualified stock option can become partially or fully vested on an accelerated basis based on the measurement of the stock price based performance goals under the applicable circumstances and the deemed satisfaction of time based vesting conditions.